 HOW TO RUN OUR “UT-88” IN MINIMAL CONFIGURATION

-“UT-88” in minimal configuration has the follwing addressing:
+“UT-88” in minimal configuration has the following addressing:

 0000 – 0FFF – ROM with “MONITOR-0” and math library.
-This ROM can be replaced by RAM by swithcing SW on DE1 board to “0” position.
+RAM can replace this ROM by switching SW on the DE1 board to the “0” position.

 С000 – С3FF – RAM for minimal configuration (1 Kbyte).

-In our replica we have access to all RAM in a range from 1000 to FFFF (if “MONITOR-F” ROM is switched off by SW).
-So, if we switch off ROM with various programs for MONITOR-0 as well (SW to position “0”), we will have acess to 60 Kbytes of RAM.
+In our replica, we have access to all RAM in a range from 1000 to FFFF (if “MONITOR-F” ROM is switched off by SW).
+So, if we switch off ROM with various programs for MONITOR-0 as well (SW to position “0”), we will have access to 60 Kbytes of RAM.
 Not bad!

 7-segment indicators of the computer display the content of memory cells with addresses 9000, 9001 and 9002.
-As I mentioned before you can display those indicators on VGA display using switch SW as well as using PS/2 keyboard instead of keypad (switch SW).
+As I mentioned before, you can display those indicators on VGA display using switch SW as well as using a PS/2 keyboard instead of the keypad (switch SW).
 So you don’t need to solder the extension board to try the computer.

-When the keypad on the extension board is used, button “ШН” of the computer is replaced by KEY button on DE1 board, and “RESET” is KEY button.
-When PS/2 keyboard is used, all numeric and A, B, C, D, E and F buttons work as a keypad.
-TAB – is used as “ШН” button and ESC – as “RESET”.
+When the keypad on the extension board is used, the button “ШН” of the computer is replaced by the KEY button on the DE1 board, and “RESET” is the KEY button.
+When the PS/2 keyboard is used, all numeric and A, B, C, D, E and F buttons work as a keypad.
+TAB – is used as the “ШН” button and ESC – as “RESET”.

-So, to run our “UT-88” in minimal configuration we have to use the following positions of DE1 switches:
+So, to run our “UT-88” in a minimal configuration, we have to use the following positions of DE1 switches:

 SW – “1” SW – “0” if you are going to use RAM in the range F400-FFFF.

 SW – “1” if you want to use additional ROM with programs.
-You can switch this ROM at any time after you copy a program from there to RAM for use.
-You can put this switch in “0” position straight away if you don’t need any programs from the ROM.
+You can switch this ROM anytime after you copy a program from there to RAM for use.
+You can immediately put this switch in the “0” position if you don’t need any programs from the ROM.

 SW – “1” to switch on 1Hz timer interrupt.
-You can keep it “0” if you are not going to use it.
+You can keep it “0” if you will not use it.

 SW – “0”.
-If you put this switch in position “1” the CPU will go to “HOLD” mode.
-This mode is used for debugging and to read/write memory dumps with “DE1 CONTROL PANEL” program.
+If you put this switch in position “1”, the CPU will go to “HOLD” mode.
+This mode is used for debugging and to read/write memory dumps with the “DE1 CONTROL PANEL” program.

-SW, SW, SW – position of these switches doesn’t matter in minimal configuration.
+SW, SW, SW – the position of these switches doesn’t matter in minimal configuration.

-In the next post we will learn how to use the computer in minimal configuration.
+In the next post, we will learn how to use the computer in a minimal configuration.